The thick and thin of engine oil viscosity.

-When a fluid is subjected to external forces, it resists flow due to internal molecular friction, Viscosity is a measure of that internal friction.
-Viscosity can be referred to as the measurement of a fluid’s resistance to flow.
-Viscosity can be viewed in two different ways.
+When a fluid is subjected to external forces, it resists flow due to internal molecular friction, viscosity is a measure of that internal friction.
+It can be referred to as the measurement of a fluid’s resistance to flow and viewed in two different ways.
 The first is a fluid’s tendency to flow as is visually indicated.
 One can think of this as the time it takes to watch a fluid pour out of a container.
 The term used to describe this is Kinematic Viscosity and it is expressed in units indicating flow volume over a period of time.
 The most commonly used unit of Kinematic Viscosity is the centistoke (cSt).

 Viscosity is very important because it is directly related to a fluid’s load-carrying ability.
-The greater a fluid’s viscosity, the greater the loads that it can with stand.
-The viscosity of a fluid must be adequate enough to separate moving parts at operating temperatures of the equipment.
+The greater a fluid’s viscosity, the greater the loads that it can withstand.
+The fluid must be adequate enough to separate moving parts at the operating temperatures of the equipment.
 Knowing that a fluid’s viscosity is directly related to its ability to carry a load, one would think that the more viscous a fluid is, the better it can lubricate and protect.
-The fact is, the use of a high viscosity fluid can be just as detrimental as using too light an oil.
-If you use too low of a viscosity oil metal-to-metal contact occurs, poor sealing and increased oil consumption.
-If you use too high of a viscosity oil fluid friction increases resulting in reduced energy efficiency, higher operating temperatures, and hard starting – particularly at cold temperatures.
+The fact is, the use of high viscous fluids (thick viscosity) can be just as detrimental as using oil that is too light.
+If you use oil with a viscosity that is too low (thin viscosity), metal-to-metal contact occurs, poor sealing occurs, and oil consumption increases.
+If you use too high, the fluid friction increases, resulting in reduced energy efficiency, higher operating temperatures, and hard starting – particularly at cold temperatures.
 The key is to select a fluid that is not too light and also not too heavy.

 Fluids thicken as their temperatures decrease and thin as their temperatures increase (like candle wax).
-The extent that they change is indicated by their viscosity index (VI).
-A viscosity index number indicates the degree of change in viscosity of an oil within a given temperature range, currently 40-100°C. Oil with a high viscosity index, say 160, would look and behave similarly at these two temperatures.
-However, low viscosity index oil, say 90, would be quite different that it would become very fluid and thin and pour easily at high temperatures much like honey if heated to a higher than room temperature.
+The extent to which they change is indicated by their viscosity index (VI).
+The index number indicates the degree of change in viscosity of an oil within a given temperature range, currently 40-100°C. Oil with a high index number, say 160, would look and behave similarly at these two temperatures.
+However, low index number oil, say 90, would be quite different if it became very fluid and thin and poured easily at high temperatures, much like honey, if heated to a higher than room temperature.
 This is why multi-grade oils exist.

-A small volume of a high quality viscosity index improver upgrades the functionality of motor oil.
-High quality motor oils contain about four to six percent viscosity index improvers.
-Due to their inherently high viscosity index, synthetic oils require less than petroleum oils do.
+A small volume of a high-quality viscosity index-improver upgrades the functionality of motor oil.
+High-quality motor oils contain about four to six percent viscosity index improver additives.
+Due to their inherently high viscosity index, synthetic oils require less than petroleum oils.

-In both types of oil the viscosity index improver allows the oil to function over a wide temperature range, and its side groups may increase fuel economy, provide dispersancy, improve cold startability or reduce oil consumption.
-But there”s a point at which viscosity index improvers become too much of a good thing – and several lubricant manufacturers may have breached that point with their newly offered synthetics.
+In both types of oil, the viscosity index improver allows the oil to function over a wide temperature range, and its side groups may increase fuel economy, provide dispersancy (remove sludge buildup), improve cold start-ability and reduce oil consumption.
+But there’s a point at which viscosity index improvers become too much of a good thing – and several lubricant manufacturers may have breached that point with their newly offered synthetics.

-Viscosity index improvers known as polymers, chemicals typified by long repeated chains of molecules, emerging from the lab in the late1940””s.
+Viscosity index improvers, known as polymers, chemicals typified by long repeated chains of molecules, emerged from the lab in the late 1940s.
 Viscosity index improvers may have as many as 2000 carbon atoms in their backbone chains.
-Motor oil base-stocks have 20 to 50 carbon atoms in their backbone chains and the major differences in viscosity index improvers come from their side groups that vary in chemistry or size.
-For example; some viscosity index improver side chains provide dispersancy while others do not.
+Motor oil base stocks have 20 to 50 carbon atoms in their backbone chains, and the significant differences in viscosity index improvers come from their side groups that vary in chemistry or size.
+For example, some viscosity index improver side chains provide dispersancy while others do not.

-Viscosity index improvers are subject to two important problems, both due to tangling of their long chain structure.
-Subject to temporary attractions between non-adjacent molecules, tangled chains thicken the oil at low temperatures and impede the oil”s cold temperature pumpability.
-When tangled polymer chains are subjected to a high rate of shear, they are prone to rupture, a phenomenon called ””shear back.””
-Oil that has sheared back has a permanent loss of viscosity and no longer provides a thick oil film for protection in high speed, high load or high temperature operations.
-High rates of shear occur in areas where the oil is forced through narrow passages in an engine such as between the piston rings and cylinder walls.
+Viscosity index improvers are subject to two critical problems due to the tangling of their long chain structure.
+Subject to temporary attractions between non-adjacent molecules, tangled chains thicken the oil at low temperatures and impede the oil’s cold temperature pumpability.
+When tangled polymer chains are subjected to a high shear rate, they are prone to rupture, a phenomenon called “shear back.”
+The oil that has sheared back has a permanent viscosity loss and no longer provides a thick oil film for protection in high-speed, high load or high-temperature operations.
+High shear rates occur in areas where the oil is forced through narrow passages in an engine, such as between the piston rings and cylinder walls.

-To make 5W-50 oil, a manufacturer starts with a light viscosity basestock and adds a relatively large volume of viscosity index improver up to 15 percent.
-By increasing the volume of viscosity index improver manufacturers reduce the relative volume of some other component in the oil.
-For example with less basestock oils lose some essential lubricating properties.
-On the other hand, with less performance additives, the engine becomes more vulnerable to oxidation, start-up wear or corrosive damage.
+To make 5W-50 oil, a manufacturer starts with a light viscosity base stock and adds a relatively large volume of viscosity index improver up to 15 percent.
+By increasing the volume of index improver manufacturers reduce the relative volume of some other components in the oil.
+For example with less base stock oils lose some essential lubricating properties.
+On the other hand, with fewer performance additives, the engine becomes more vulnerable to oxidation, start-up wear or corrosive damage.

-Additionally, heavy 50 grade oils have greater internal friction than do lighter oils hence; the engine consumes more fuel than it would if the lubricated were lighter, i.e. 30 or a 20 grade.
+Additionally, heavy 50 grade oils have greater internal friction than do lighter oils; hence, the engine consumes more fuel than it would if the lubricant were lighter, i.e. 30 or a 20 grade.
 Plus, the faster an engine runs the more power is lost to friction further compounding the inefficiency.
-No automobile manufacturer recommends wide-range viscosity oils, most recommend (for example); 5W-20, 5W-30 or 10W-30 viscosities.
+No automobile manufacturer recommends wide-range viscosity oils, most recommend for example, 5W-20, 5W-30 or 10W-30 viscosities.
 Contemporary engines have extremely tight clearances, about half the clearance space of cars built just ten years ago.
 One size (multi-grade) oil does not fit all.

 Sir Isaac Newton gave us the basic concept of viscosity: the magnitude of the internal frictional force within a flowing liquid is equal to the product of the surface area of the liquid, the velocity gradient and a constant, called the coefficient of viscosity, which varies from liquid to liquid.
 Depending on their behaviour in the presence of shear, fluids are denoted as Newtonian or non-Newtonian, in honour of Sir Isaac Newton.